 Churchill’s Polar Bears | Northern Lights | Belugas

-Discover the wild charm of Churchill, Manitoba—a place where Arctic wildlife and Indigenous culture intertwine to create an unforgettable experience.
+Discover the wild charm of Churchill, Manitoba—a place where Arctic wildlife and Indigenous culture intertwine to create a distinctive experience.

 Wapusk Adventures Dog Sledding: Experience the exhilaration of dog sledding with Wapusk Adventures, an Indigenous-owned company.
 Musher Dave Daley shares his Métis heritage and the history of his people, including their struggles and triumphs.
 Learn about Louis Riel and the Red River Rebellion that led to Manitoba becoming Canada’s fifth province under Indigenous leadership.
 After an inspiring introduction, enjoy a thrilling ride through the boreal forest on the “Ididamile,” and warm up afterward in a traditional tipi, immersing yourself in stories and traditions passed down through generations.